-- 1. Completion of a master's degree or higher from an accredited institution. - 2.
-A current teaching or personnel service license and three academic years of full-time licensed teaching or personnel service experience in any state. - 3.
-Admission to the Lewis & Clark Initial Administrator License program. - 4.
-Completion of the required hours of graduate coursework appropriate to the Initial Administrator License. - 5.
+- 1. Completion of a master's or higher degree in the arts and sciences or an advanced degree in the professions from a regionally accredited institution and an equally accredited bachelor's degree. - 2.
+Have three academic years of experience as a full-time licensed educator on any license appropriate for the assignment in an Oregon Teacher Standards and Practices Commission-approved setting. - Admission to the Lewis & Clark Initial Administrator License program. - Completion of the required hours of graduate coursework appropriate to the Initial Administrator License. - 5.
 Passing scores on the required tests (see below).